Replicable-MARL/MARLlib/README.md

 <img src=image/configurations.png width=100% />
 </div>

-There are four configuration files you need to ensure that meets your training demand.
+There are four configuration files you need to ensure correctness for your training demand.

 - scenario: specify your environment/task settings
 - algorithm: finetune your algorithm hyperparameters